StarCraft 2: Epic moments compilation Ep.9 – StarCraft eSports

 Starcraft Units – Defiler

 The Defiler is late game unit requiring the Hive and Defiler Mound, at which time it can be morphed at any of the Zerg player’s Hatcheries, Lair, or Hive.
 It does not deal any damage directly, thus is easily susceptible to opponent attack.
-As such, Defilers usually travel along with Zerg armies as a unit rather than traveling individually.
+As such, Defilers usually travel along with Zerg armies as a support unit rather than traveling individually.

 Starcraft Missions – Gates of Hell